sagarrajak/appstreet-architecturing-task/README.md

 # how to setup?
   - go to env folder
-  - created four file name
+  - create four file
-  - development.env
+  - 1) development.env
-  - production.env
+  - 2) production.env
-  - testing.env
+  - 3) testing.env
-  - node_env.env
+  - 4) node_env.env
     then edit the node_env.env file and put NODE_ENV=development for development environment
     NODE_ENV=production for production environment